vrchat-community/creator-docs/Docs/docs/sdk/detecting-vrcsdk.md

 ## Using Legacy VRCSDK-defined scripting symbols (Deprecated) {#using-scripting-symbols}

-The other method to detect VRChat SDK installation is that using VRCSDK-defined scripting symbols.
+The other method to detect VRChat SDK installation is with VRCSDK-defined scripting symbols.
-For all VRCSDK projects, `VRC_SDK_VRCSDK3` will be defined and for worlds projects, `UDON` will be defined.
+For all VRCSDK projects, `VRC_SDK_VRCSDK3` will be defined, and for world projects, `UDON` will be defined.

-This method is legacy, obsoleted method that will be removed in the feature so please do not depend (only) on this method.
+This method is deprecated and will be removed in the future.
+Do not solely depend on this method.

-In the old VRChat SDK, we use `VRC_SDK_VRCSDK3` and `UDON` symbol for internal usages but since those symbols are active whole project, many tools depends on those symbols for detecting VRChat SDK.
+In the old VRChat SDK, `VRC_SDK_VRCSDK3` and `UDON` symbols were used internally.
+But because those symbols are active in the whole project, many tools depend on those symbols for detecting the VRChat SDK.

-Currently, in the VRChat SDK, all those symbol usages are migrated to VersionDefines.
+Currently, in the VRChat SDK, all those symbol usages are migrated to Version Defines.
 Please migrate to Version Defines as soon as possible!